 Office of Urban and Off-Campus Support Services (U-ACCESS)

-The University of Massachusetts Boston (UMass Boston) believes that the well-being of our students is critical to their academic success and timely graduation.
-Recognizing and addressing the complex challenges our students face is no small task.
 The Office of the Vice Chancellor of Student Affairs has seen the various non-academic challenges our students encounter on a daily basis, which has led to the establishment of the Office of Urban and Off-Campus Support Services, otherwise known as U-ACCESS.

-Students who are experiencing:
+U-ACCESS supports students who are experiencing:

 - Temporary homelessness